 The council advises the commissioner of health on matters relating to the licensing and regulation of speech-language pathologists and audiologists including to provide technical expertise to the Commissioner regarding speech-language pathologists and audiologists practice standards and assist with development of health policies related to speech-language pathologists and audiologists licensing.
 The seven members include two public members as defined by Minnesota Statutes 214.02, and shall be either persons who have received speech-language pathology and/or audiology services or family members of or caregivers to such persons; two speech language pathologists licensed under Minnesota Statutes 148.511 et seq.; two audiologists licensed under Minnesota Statutes 148.511 et seq.; and one member who is a speech language pathologist licensed by the Minnesota Board of Teaching and is employed by a Minnesota public school district.
 Meetings are held quarterly, with additional meetings scheduled as necessary.
 Meetings are held at the Minnesota Department of Health, Snelling Office Park for two hours.
 The council does not expire.
 Appointing Authority: Commissioner of Health.
 Compensation: $55 per diem plus expenses.
 Minnesota Statutes 148.5196.
-Minnesota Department of Health, Compliance Monitoring Division, P.O.
+Minnesota Department of Health, Health Regulation Division, P.O.
 Box 64882, St. Paul, MN 55164-0882.
 (651) 201-3730.

 State Community Health Services